vladimyr/twtxt/README.md

 [Developer Documentation](https://dev.twtxt.net) or over at [/docs](/docs).

 > __Please note:__ If you wish to contribute to this project off-[Github](https://github.com)
 > please get in touch with us and let us know!
-We have this project mirroed to
+We have this project mirrored to
 > private Git hosting using [Gitea](https://gitea.io/en-us/) and can fully support
 > external collaborator this way (_even via email!_).